secretstartups/handbook/business-technology/data-team/platform/edw/index.html.md

 In broad, generalized terms, there are two perspectives used when analysing data: the current view and the historical view.
 When using the current view, an analyst uses the most up-to-date values for dimensions to slice facts, regardless of what these values may have been in the past.
 However, sometimes it is necessary to look at the world the way it was in a prior period, when the values in a dimension were different.
 For example, you may want to look at sales numbers using a prior product catalog or calculate the number of customers in a given country over time, to provide insights on customers who change addresses periodically.

 We use three types of dimensions to cover both the current and historical view of the data.
 For a current view, a Type 1 dimension will have the up-to-date values for each attribute.
 For this historical analysis, a Type 2 slowly changing dimension (SCD) can track infrequent changes to a dimension's attributes and capture the period when these values were valid.
+This differs from an event/activity table because the attribute values are not expected to change, but are allowed to change.
+In an activity table, we track the changes made to objects which have lifecycles (ex. opportunities).
 A third type of dimension can be used to provide an alterative view.
 This could be used when a product in the catalog could fall into two categories, and the analyst would like to see the data from both perspectives separately.
 We do not currently employ this Type 3 dimension in the Enterprise Dimensional Model.

 For more information about the three types of dimensions:
 1. [Type 1](https://www.kimballgroup.com/2008/08/slowly-changing-dimensions/): Dimension values are overwritten when they are updated.
 This provides a current-state view of the data with no historical context.